 The active ingredient in valerian root, valerenic acid, has been shown to be effective in reducing anxiety and improving sleep quality.
 A common dosage for children with ADHD is between 250-500mg per day.

-Valerian root is generally considered safe for most people, however, there are a few potential side effects to be aware of.
+Valerian root is generally considered safe for most people.
+However, there are a few potential side effects to be aware of.
 These include headaches, stomach upset, and dizziness.
-If you are considering giving valerian root to a child with ADHD, it is important to speak with a healthcare professional first to ensure it is the right treatment for them.
+If you consider giving valerian root to a child with ADHD, it is important to speak with a healthcare professional first to ensure it is the right treatment for them.

 Chamomile is a flower in the daisy family that is native to Europe and Asia.
-Chamomile is a popular herbal remedy that has been used for centuries to treat a variety of ailments.
+Chamomile is a popular herbal remedy that has been used for centuries to treat various ailments.
 Recently, chamomile has been touted as a natural treatment for attention deficit hyperactivity disorder (ADHD).